Equity Éire Logo

-Equity Éire was created to try set out a vision for a fairer Ireland.
-We want to examine what fairness is, and what it means to different people across our country.
-We also want to make politics more accessible, especially for younger people in Ireland.
-Our goal is to explain how government decisions — from tax policy to housing investment — directly shape your life, your future, and your environment, in the hope that it may encourage more people to take part.
+Our goal is to explain how government decisions — from tax policy to housing investment — directly shape your life, your future and your environment in the hope that more people choose to take part.

 We have a particular focus on climate action, economic justice, and social democracy because we believe a fairer Ireland is possible — but only if people understand how the system works and how to change it.
+Low turnout is a problem at any point in a democracy but it is particularly a problem given the times we are in now.

 Politics is not a curse-it’s the act of deciding what’s best for all.